Details of the aid

 The Housing Consortium of Barcelona may request, directly or through the entities collaborating in the management of these benefits, additional documentation to complete their knowledge of the application submitted.

 Amount and application period

-The call to request this aid is closed from 5 December 2019.
+- The call to request this aid is open from March 5 to December 4, 2020.
 This application period may be closed early in the case of budget exhaustion.

 This aid may not be awarded for the same monthly payments of the current year as other aid or benefits from public administrations or entities that have the same purpose.
 In case of duplication of benefits for the same monthly payments, a partial or total revocation will be made in accordance with the duplicity that has been committed.

 - Payment of the aid is conditioned by the budgetary availability established in the call and by the knowledge of the Housing Consortium of Barcelona that the beneficiary is up to date with the payment of rent.

 - Given that this benefit is a public subsidy and involves capital income, the beneficiary must present his/her personal income tax declaration (IRPF), which must include the amount received.

 - Payment of the aid must be made through a financial institution.

 - The aid can be paid directly to the beneficiary or, if it is expressly authorised, to the person who provides a guardianship or mediation service, in favour of which this right is granted.